sleeptightAnsiC/rlspr/README.md

 # TODO
+- add board (with emoji face, bomb count and time) on the top edge of the window
 - those files has been taken from mtpl project, clean them up later
 - change dir name 'lib' to 'dep', or remove it entirerly in case there are no more dependencies than Raylib
 - fix issues with building Raylib while using: make CFLAGS=''